 Females become sexually mature when they’re 2 years old, however, they can get pregnant only after the 45th month of life.
 Males become sexually mature about half a year later.
 The mating season of ocelots lasts 4 months, from October to January, and pregnancy lasts about 70 days.

-The female often pulls hair from its fur on the belly to faecal its nest for kittens.
+The female often pulls fur out of her belly fur to line the nest for her kittens.

 There are usually several kittens in a litter, 2-4 maximum.
 A female has only two pairs of nipples (the domestic cat has 4), so she wouldn’t be able to feed more kittens.